 On the toe, the rubber on the bottom of the shoe is sewn to the upper.
 We could feel that seam on our toes when the shoe was on.
 The seam on the inside was so large that when our toe moved forward in the shoe, it hurt.
 On other shoes we tested with seams, this was not a problem.

 We did find there is a lot of protection on the toe of the shoe to protect your foot from rocks, trees, or even your pedal.
-This protective layer did a great job of shielding our foot!
+This protective layer did a great job of shielding our foot.

 We found that these shoes run a half size small compared to the other Five Ten's we tried in the same size.
 The fit is also narrow with a low profile.
-So if you do order this shoe, keep that in mind so you do not have to buy twice.

 Rigidity and Power Transfer

 The upper is mostly synthetic mesh, and on the part of the shoe, there is a waterproof overlay on the mesh.
-Thus Five Ten was able to make a waterproof shoe while also maintaining breathability.
+Thus, Five Ten was able to make a waterproof shoe while also maintaining breathability.

-Just like on the other Five Ten shoes we tried, the stealth rubber scarred easily from the pegs on our pedal.
+Just like on the other Five Ten shoes we tested, the stealth rubber scarred easily from the pegs on our pedal.
 Also, the stitching on the front of the shoe started to become frayed only after a few uses.
 Lastly, the laces are also quite large, and there is no elastic loop to keep them in place, making them an easy target for our chainrings to catch.

 — Bo Outland